Jehu: In popular culture

 Jehu is portrayed by George Nader in the film Sins of Jezebel (1953).

 Drive Like Jehu was an American post-hardcore band from San Diego active from 1990 to 1995.
 The band's name was derived from 2 Kings 9:20: "And the watchman told, saying, He came even unto them, and cometh not again: and the driving [is] like the driving of Jehu the son of Nimshi; for he driveth furiously".

-"Jehu's Rebellion" is the eighth chapter in Manga Messengers (2011), the penultimate installment in the six volume Manga Bible (2006-19).